MelonCode/r3f-raymarching/README.md

-    hit.entityId, // The index of the intersected entity hit.entity, // A reference to the intersected entity hit.layerId, // The index of the intersected entity layer hit.layer, // A reference to the intersected entity layer );
+    hit.entityId, // The index of the intersected entity hit.entity, // A reference to the intersected entity hit.layerId, // The index of the intersected entity layer hit.layer // A reference to the intersected entity layer );
 }
 ```